dr-1/pre-commit-hooks/README.md

 #### `trailing-whitespace`
-Trims trailing whitespace.
+Detects and optionally trims trailing whitespace.
+  - By default, this hook trims all whitespace from the ends of lines.
+    To specify a custom set of characters to trim instead, use `args: [--chars,"<chars to trim>"]`.
+    To only lint files without fixing them, specify `--no-fix`.
   - To preserve Markdown [hard linebreaks](https://github.github.com/gfm/#hard-line-break)
     use `args: [--markdown-linebreak-ext=md]` (or other extensions used by your markdownfiles).
 If for some reason you want to treat all files as markdown, use `--markdown-linebreak-ext=*`.
-  - By default, this hook trims all whitespace from the ends of lines.
-    To specify a custom set of characters to trim instead, use `args: [--chars,"<chars to trim>"]`.

 ### Deprecated / replaced hooks